Haselnussbomber/YokaiCheck/README.md

 <br/>
 <hr>

+This plugin is available in the Dalamud plugin repository!

-This plugin shows a list of minions, weapons and how many medals you still need.
+It shows a list of minions, weapons and how many medals you still need.
 When you have a minion summoned, the amount of medals you have and need for the weapon is displayed in the Server Info Bar.

 Open with `/yokai` or `/yokaicheck`.